adico-twistit/web-casting-room/README.md

 # Webcasting-Room-seed — the seed for MEAN+Redis+SocketIo

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
+This project is an application skeleton for a typical [Webcasting-Room-seed](http: -TBD) web app.
-You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.
+You can use it to quickly bootstrap your Webcasting-Room webapp projects and dev environment for these projects.

 The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

-The seed app doesn't do much, just shows how to wire two controllers and views together.

 ## Getting Started